1

 「秦欲攻安邑,恐齊救之,則以宋委於齊。 曰:『宋王無道,為木人以(寫)[象]寡人,射其面。 寡人地絕兵遠,不能攻也。 王茍能破宋有之,寡人如自得之。』 已得安邑,塞女戟,因以破宋為齊罪。

-'Qin desired to attack Anyi, but feared Qi would save it, so entrusted Song to Qi.
-Saying: 'The King of Song is without the Way.
-He made a wooden person to imitate me and shot its face.
+'Qin desired to attack Anyi, but feared Qi would save it, so it entrusted Song to Qi.
+It said: 'The King of Song is unprincipled.
+He made a wooden figure in my likeness and shot its face.
 My lands are cut off and troops far away.
 I cannot attack it.
-If Your Majesty can break Song and have it, I will be like having obtained it myself.'
-Already obtained Anyi, blocked Nvji, and thus made breaking Song into Qi's crime.
+If Your Majesty can break Song and possess it, it will be as though I had gained it myself.
+After obtaining Anyi and blocking Nvji, Qin thus made the breaking of Song into Qi's crime.

 59